Rescue Runny Paint: Thickening Tips

 1. Maintain Paint Integrity: Quality Matters

-Although the homemade thickening methods might prove to be temporary solutions, make sure to focus on the long-term and the quality of your work by choosing the professional-grade mediums or thickeners.
+Although the homemade thickening methods might prove to be temporary solutions, make sure to focus on the long-term and the quality of your work by choosing professional-grade mediums or thickeners.
 Some homemade substances, such as cornstarch in tempera paint, may ruin the paint’s quality in the long run, especially on valuable pieces.

 2. Experiment and Explore: Artistic Exploration